keypom/keypom-docs/docs/Tutorials/Basics/simple-drops.md

 :::tip
 Recall that the private keys being generated are used to store the assets.
 These keys are then embedded within a link.

-In a Simple Drop, the assest is $NEAR.
+In a Simple Drop, the asset is $NEAR.
 :::

 To see what the SDK is doing behind the scenes, a `NEAR-API-JS` equivalent NodeJS script has been provided.